Sheryl McCollum: Awards

-Book
+Books

+McCollum, on May 12, 2026, released the book Swans Don't Swim in a Sewer, published by Post Hill Press, an independent publishing house in Nashville, Tennessee.

-McCollum co-authored, with cold-case expert Betsy Ramsey, the book Cold Case: Pathways to Justice, released in 2010 by Pearson Learning Solutions.
+She co-authored, with cold-case expert Betsy Ramsey, the book Cold Case: Pathways to Justice, released in 2010 by Pearson Learning Solutions.

 Personal life

 McCollum lives in the Atlanta area with her husband and two children.